-The best practice for this is to have a prefix for each Role within the Flow.
+The best practice for this is to have a prefix for each Role within the Template.
 We’ll cover that shortly.

 In our example, we have a photographer, witness, model, and potentially a legal guardian.
 It would behoove you to name the fields based on the job or other determining factor.
 E.g., Model_Signature

 Additionally, you can set the default text, add notes, select your preferences or requirements, and add some text to help your signers.

 In this example we will need to introduce some conditional logic into the mix.
 If our model is over the age of 18, we don’t need the legal guardian’s data, nor the second group of fields from the witness, only the first.
 And vice versa, we won’t need the model’s signature or the first set of fields for the witness if the model is under the age of 18.

 We can select the field we want to hide or reveal a field based on our needed conditions by turning on Make this field conditional.
 When we do this, a new pane opens up and we see some options.
 The first is grayed out because we only have one condition listed.
 If we select the triggering field in the second dropdown, we can then set the condition for the field to be revealed or hidden as needed by switching between ‘is filled in’ and ‘is not filled in’.

 When you’ve completed the circuit of logic for the fields, adjusted your field settings, and are generally happy with the document, press Done.
 In regards to document automation, we’re not even scratching the surface yet.